 Objective and activities

 The aim of the project was to promote the conservation of coastal and marine biodiversity in 27 locations in the Philippines, Indonesia and Micronesia.
-To this end, the project combined information and training activities for stakeholders in local communities with specific technical activities aimed at the development and management of marine protected areas and the establishment of exclusive fishing rights for local communities.
-Among other things, selected ‘Conservation Fellows’ received training from universities on how they can change the attitudes and behaviour of local stakeholders, and mobilise support for environmental protection.
+The project trained stakeholders in local communities to develop and manage marine protected areas and to establish exclusive fishing rights for local communities.
+Selected ‘Conservation Fellows’ received training from universities on how they can change the attitudes and behaviour of local stakeholders, and mobilise support for environmental protection.
 This work was followed by advisory support provided to local partners on corresponding independently conducted local campaigns.
-In this way, the project was supporting the governments of the target countries in complying with their obligations under the Convention on Biological Diversity (CBD) and other national and international commitments, such as the national action plans of the Coral Triangle Initiative (CTI) and the Micronesia Challenge (MC).
+The project was supporting the target countries in complying with their obligations under the Convention on Biological Diversity (CBD) and other national and international commitments, such as the national action plans of the Coral Triangle Initiative (CTI) and the Micronesia Challenge (MC).

 State of implementation/results

 - Project completed Indonesia

 - February 2016, the project officially launched the Pride Campaign for Territorial Use Rights for Fishing (TURF) reserves at national level, jointly organized by the Ministry of Marine Affairs and Fisheries, Ministry of Environment and Forestry, and Rare.

 - Following the national level Pride Campaign launch, several local sites were officially launched with support and attendance from government officials at district level, local community leaders and local press.

 - The informal multi stakeholder working group established to look at rights-based fisheries management (RBFM), completed their first draft of guidelines for marine protected areas (MPAs) in December 2015.